 To start, it’s important to remember the thermal effect of EMF, which I have written about at greater length elsewhere on this blog.

-The thermal effect is the name for when you are exposed to so much EMF (aka, electromagnetic radiation) that it actually heats your body.
+The thermal effect is the name for when you are exposed to so much EMF (aka, Electromagnetic radiation refers to the waves of the electromagnetic field, propagating through space, carrying electromagnetic radiant energy.
+It includes a wide range of electromagnetic waves, from very long radio waves...
+More) that it actually heats your body.
 If the EMF is powerful enough, it will burn you.
 This is exactly how a microwave oven works – these ovens emit microwave EMF radiation with so much force it cooks your food.

 Cell phones emit a lot less radiation than your microwave oven.
 So cell phones don’t “cook” you the same way a microwave oven cooks food.